snowplow/snowplow-javascript-tracker/api-docs/docs/node-tracker/markdown/node-tracker.emitterconfigurationbase.credentials.md

 ## EmitterConfigurationBase.credentials property

-Controls whether or not the browser sends credentials (defaults to 'same-origin')
+Controls whether or not the browser sends credentials (defaults to 'include')

 <b>Signature:</b>